AdaCore/ada_language_server/doc/vscode-ug.md

 constrained to its legal values if it is typed, or a free-text input box otherwise.
-Picking a value writes it, together with every other variable's currently resolved value, to the `ada.scenarioVariables` setting (see the [settings list](./settings.md)) — so no `.als.json`-defined variable is lost, though from that point on all of them are pinned in `ada.scenarioVariables` rather than falling back to `.als.json`.
-This automatically reloads the project and updates the predefined [Tasks](#tasks) to take the new scenario values into account, exactly as if the setting had been hand-edited.
+Picking a value writes it, together with every other variable's currently resolved value, to the `ada.scenarioVariables` setting (see the [settings list](./settings.md)).
+This automatically reloads the project and updates the predefined [Tasks](#tasks) to take the new scenario values into account, exactly as if the setting had been selected manually.

-A **Reset to Default** action is available for any variable that currently has a resolved value, whether or not that value was set from the Scenario View — a variable resolved purely from `.als.json` or the environment offers it too.
-It only clears the variable from the Workspace-scoped `ada.scenarioVariables` setting; if the variable is still resolved afterwards, for example because it is also set at the User or Remote level, that value takes effect instead of falling back to `.als.json`, the environment, or the project's default.
+A **Reset to Default** action is available for any variable that currently has a resolved value.
+Calling it clears the variable from the `ada.scenarioVariables` setting associated with the Workspace; if the variable is still resolved afterwards, for example because it is also set at the User or Remote scope, that value takes effect instead of falling back to `.als.json`, the environment, or the project's default value.

 ## Alire Support